-Call of Duty: Warzone couldn't have come at a better time really.
-Not to put too fine a point on it, there are a lot of people all over the world finding themselves with more time on their hands at home than before.
-And what better way to while away the days with a new free-to-play battle royale game, tied to an already dominant franchise.
+Call of Duty: Warzone couldn't have arrived at a better time, and it doesn't show any signs of slowing down, with millions of players over the world finding themselves with more time on their hands at home than before.
+And what better way to while away the days than with a new free-to-play battle royale game, tied to an already dominant franchise?

 We've plunged into the massive Verdansk map along with those millions, practising and squadding up to figure out some useful strategies and tips that you can take into your own sessions.
-Say it quietly, we might even have won a game or two.
+Say it quietly, we're even winning a few games.

 1. Pop and cut your chute to drop more quickly